 What is a lemon car?

-It scopes a wide range of vehicle types such as passenger cars, crossovers, SUVs, pickups, vans, and AUVs.
-It, however, excludes motorcycles, buses, delivery trucks, dump trucks, and heavy equipment like bulldozers and cranes.
+The Philippine Lemon law covers a wide range of vehicles in the country, these include passenger cars, hatchbacks, crossovers, SUVs, and pickup trucks.
+This law, however, does not cover motorcycles, buses, delivery trucks, dump trucks, and other kinds of heavy equipment such as bulldozers or cranes.

-What kind of defects does the law acknowledge?
+What kinds of defects does the law acknowledge?

-Any factory defects found in and around the brand new unit that don’t meet the manufacturer’s specifications or warranty claims are covered by the law.
-Upon assessing the unit for defects, the dealer should take action and resolve the issue.
+The Philippine Lemon Law acknowledges any factory defects that are found in or around the brand new unit that do not meet the manufacturer’s specifications or warranty claims that are covered by the law.
+It is still up to the dealership or manufacturer to assess these “defective” units and find a way to take action and resolve these issues.

 When and how can the consumer avail his/her rights under the law?